Scripting Production Transfers

 First, it's helpful to understand gsutil's resumable transfer mechanism, and how your script needs to be implemented around this mechanism to work reliably. gsutil uses resumable transfer support when you attempt to download a file of any size or to upload a file larger than a configurable threshold (by default, this threshold is 8 MiB).
-If a transfer fails partway through (e.g., because of an intermittent network problem), gsutil uses a truncated randomized binary exponential backoff-and-retry strategy that by default will retry transfers up to 23 times over a 10 minute period of time (see gsutil help retries for details).
+If a transfer fails partway through (e.g., because of an intermittent network problem), gsutil uses a truncated randomized binary exponential backoff-and-retry strategy that by default retries transfers up to 23 times over a 10 minute period of time.
 If the transfer fails each of these attempts with no intervening progress, gsutil gives up on the transfer, but keeps a "tracker" file for it in a configurable location (the default location is ~/.gsutil/, in a file named by a combination of the SHA1 hash of the name of the bucket and object being transferred and the last 16 characters of the file name).
 When transfers fail in this fashion, you can rerun gsutil at some later time (e.g., after the networking problem has been resolved), and the resumable transfer picks up where it left off.

 Scripting Data Transfer Tasks